ritterim/rimdev-blog/_posts/2016-10-26-building-net-core-on-travis-ci.md

 ## .Travis.yml

 The `.travis.yml` is used by the service to construct your build environment.
+Add this to the root of your repository.

 ```
 language: csharp